 Studio recitals are held twice yearly.
 Participation is not mandatory but I strongly encourage all students to perform.
 Those choosing not to participate are still taken through the process of preparing repertoire to be “recital ready” so that they develop the skills and discipline necessary to master a new piece.
-Memorization is also not mandatory but many students choose to memorize their pieces to showcase their abilities.
-One recital is held in a local seniors’ residence to share the joy of making music and giving back to our community.
-The second recital is held in a more formal setting and showcases the students’ progress throughout the year.
+Memorization is not mandatory but many students choose to memorize their pieces to showcase their abilities.
+This skill is also important for those taking annual assessments.
+At the current time in-person recitals are not possible.
+Students recorded their performances which were incorporated in a movie that everyone watched from home.

 What Students Can Expect

 I truly enjoy working with students of all ages and aptitudes.
-Working with such a cross-section of the student population makes me a better teacher because I am constantly researching new material and pedagogical approaches to meet the needs of different types of learners.
+Working with such a diverse student population makes me a better teacher.
+I am constantly researching new material and pedagogical approaches to address the unique needs of each student.
 My goal is for all students to become life-long learners and music lovers.
-I give students the knowledge they need to be self-motivated to learn new repertoire and play creatively with or without printed music.
-They gain confidence in public performance as they acquire the discipline, patience, and perseverance necessary for finesse and convincing expression.
-They also learn to enjoy different styles and genres of music and to appreciate the performances of their classmates and friends.
+I give them the abilbities they need to be self-motivated to learn new repertoire and play creatively with or without printed music.
+They gain confidence in public performance as they acquire the discipline, patience, and perseverance necessary to bring a piece to performance level.
+They also learn to identify and appreciate different styles and genres of music.